Browse the glossary using this index

 intonation

-Intonation is the rise and fall of the voice in speech.
+Intonation is the rise and fall of the voice in speech, especially noted in sentences.

 intransitive